AgentLoneStar007/PythonBasicUtils/README.md

   ]
 }
 ```
-(Note that the `-q` args in the command are to prevent any output from the command.
+(Note that the `-q` args in the command are to prevent any output from Pip.
 And it's good practice to use `python3 -m pip` instead of `pip` directly, due to some
-individuals not having pip added to PATH.)
+individuals not having pip added to PATH.
+Specify `python3` to avoid interference with
+Python 2, if it's installed.)

 #### Logging:
 Import `from functions.logger import Log` in any file or function that you wish to